tatumio/tatum-js/README.md

 ```

 ### RPC Calls
-To make RPC calls, use the available methods to interact with the Ethereum blockchain.
+To make RPC calls, use the available methods to interact with Ethereum blockchain.
 For example, to fetch the balance of a specific Ethereum address:

 ```js
 import {